 On July 11, 2014, we entered into an agreement to acquire Capella Microsystems (Taiwan) Inc. for approximately NT\$6,051 million or \$205 million.
 Capella is a fabless IC design company specializing in optoelectronic sensors.
-We intend to acquire Capella first through a tender offer of up to 100 percent of Capella's outstanding shares at a price of NT\$139 per share.
-The tender offer is conditioned upon at least a majority of the outstanding shares being tendered.
-The period to tender outstanding shares ends on September 1, 2014, but could be extended pursuant to local regulations.
-If a majority of the outstanding shares are tendered, the tender offer is expected to close in September 2014 followed by our acquisition of 100 percent of Capella in a merger by the end of January 2015.
-If completed, the acquisition is expected to strengthen our position in optoelectronic sensors, a promising growth market.
+As a first step in the acquisition, we launched a tender offer for Capella's oustanding shares.
+A total of 38,703,705 shares of Capella, or 88.95% of outstanding shares, were tendered and accepted by us.
+The offer period expired on September 1, 2014.
+Pursuant to the terms of the tender offer, we paid NT\$139 for each share tendered.
+The aggregate purchase price was NT\$5,400 million or approximately \$180 million.
+We expect to acquire the remaining outstanding shares of Capella pursuant to the merger agreement by the end of January 2015.
+The acquisition is expected to strengthen our position in optoelectronic sensors, a promising growth market.
 (See further discussion in "Acquisition Activity.")